INU1005 : An Introduction to Writing Up Research

 The module is assessed by a coursework task (100% of formal assessment).

-The coursework requires students to write a 2,500-word report based on Empirical Research.
-A workbook is provided which guides students through the process of writing the report.
-Completing the workbook requires students to engage with the processes of planning, drafting, editing and redrafting their report.
-Both the workbook and the completed essay must be submitted by the deadline specified at the beginning of the module.
+The coursework requires students to write a 1,500-word report based on primary research.
+A workbook is provided which formatively guides students through the process of writing the report.
+Completing the workbook consolidates the knowledge and skills covered in the classroom sessions and requires students to engage with the process approach adopted in the course, including engagement with the stages of conducting research, collecting primary data, and planning, drafting, editing and redrafting their report.

-If a student fails this component of the module, they will have to resubmit the coursework.
+If a student fails this component of the module, they are required to resubmit the coursework.
 Students are considered to have failed the module if they score 39 or less.

 Additional Module requirements: